noahehall/theBookOfNoah/linux/docker/docker.md

       - change the user in the init script
     - consider the permissions and caapabilities required at runtime
       - any process that needs access to the system port range 1...1024
-      - need to be started by a user with admin (very least CAP_NET_ADMIN) privs -
+      - need to be started by a user with admin (very least CAP_NET_ADMIN) ptrivs -

   - be sure to rotate/truncate container logs